jianliao/your-source-to-prompt.html/README.md

 ## Key Advantages

 1. **Fully Local & Secure**: Just open the `.html` file.
 The modern File System Access API lets you read from your local drive directly.
-No server, no tokens, no privacy concerns.
+No server, no GitHub auth tokens, no privacy concerns.

 2. **No Dependencies**: Requires only a recent Chromium-based browser.
 No installations, no package managers.